vamonke/javajam/product/README.md

 # Case Study 4(i) - Price Update

-Objective: Update prices of product
+Objective: Update prices of products

 We first need to create a `menu` table where we store the names, description, prices, etc of each product.